 It sure is!
 This casserole skips the eggs and instead uses cornstarch to create that classic custard texture and baking powder to help it rise.
 The result is light, creamy, and totally satisfying without the eggs.

-Can I Freeze the Leftovers—or Make It Ahead and Freeze?
+Can I Freeze the Leftovers or Make It Ahead and Freeze?

 Yes, absolutely!
-Once the casserole has cooled completely, you can either wrap individual slices for a quick heat-and-go breakfast or cover the entire dish tightly to freeze as a whole.
+Once the casserole has cooled completely, you can either wrap individual slices for a quick heat and go breakfast or cover the entire dish tightly to freeze as a whole.
 It freezes beautifully for up to 1 month.
 To reheat, simply warm in the oven or microwave until heated through.
-It’s also a great make-ahead option if you want to prep brunch a week (or more) in advance—just thaw overnight in the fridge before reheating.
+It’s also a great make ahead option if you want to prep brunch a week (or more) in advance.
+Just thaw overnight in the fridge before reheating.

 Will the Cream Cheese Texture Change After Freezing?